HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-cors.md

 ## Reference(s)

-Most of the information in this article is from various sources.
+Most of the information in this article has gathered from various references.

 * https://docs.microsoft.com/en-us/aspnet/core/security/cors